S3umish/Sunitee.github.io/_posts/2021-04-30-readbooks_js_spa.markdown

     }
 ```

 A **constructor** enables you to provide any custom initialization that must be done before any other methods can be called on an instantiated object.
-If you don't provide your own constructor, then a default constructor will be supplied for you.
-Its used to initialize class properties when new instance is created.
+It is used to initialize class properties when new instance is created.
+The constructor method is a special method of a class for creating and initializing an object of that class.

 ```
 class Book {